evanx/mpush-redis/README.md

 Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

-Note that this service will be simplified by removing already-deprecated message monitoring features.
+Note that this service will be simplified by removing deprecated message monitoring features.
 Those will be available in `mdispatch-redis.`

 ### Related projects